Exploratory Meetings

 February 2018

 Academy Members Nannerl Keohane and Frances McCall Rosenbluth convened a conference that grew out of a 2016 meeting at the Academy.
-The purpose of the conference was to delve deeply into the social, political, and economic realities for women across multiple, diverse contexts—considering, for example, how women exercise influence as leaders, managers, mothers, and citizens to make changes in their communities, and how women relate to power.
+The purpose of the conference was to delve deeply into the social, political, and economic realities for women around the world across multiple, diverse contexts—considering, for example, how women exercise influence as leaders, managers, mothers, and citizens to make changes in their communities, and how women relate to power.
 Conference participants represented numerous fields of study and practice, including politics, economics, gender studies, public policy, human rights activism, history, law, and more.
 The agenda covered five major areas: Work and the Economy; the Care Agenda; Vulnerability and Resilience; Innovation in Global Development; and Feminism, Intersectionality, and Inclusion.
 In addressing these topics, participants explored gendered power structures globally in a way that pushed beyond the selective focus on women who have “made it.”

 Chairs: Nannerl O. Keohane (Princeton University) and Frances McCall Rosenbluth (Yale University)